FHOOEAIST/Machinelearning/README.md

 # Machinelearning

-Detailed documentation can be found [here](src/site/markdown/documentation.md).
+Detailed documentation can be found [here](https://fhooeaist.github.io/Machinelearning/).

 ## Getting Started

 The project is split into multiple modules.
 The base entrypoint for algorithms is the machinelearning-algorithm module.

-## FAQ

-If you have any questions, please checkout our <insert FAQ link here if using maven site, otherwise write a small FAQ section here>.

 ## Contributing